abdullahkamran426-lab/ai_anylist_assistand/README.md

 - Ask an AI assistant questions about the dataset.
 - Export AI-generated insights to a PDF report.

-The codebase is small and organized as a flat structure with an entrypoint (`main.py`) and helper modules.
+The codebase is organized as a modular Streamlit application with helper modules responsible for data processing, visualization, AI integration, and report generation.

+---

 ## 2. Repository Structure